FAQ

 Where can I read the full competition rules?

-Use the Competition Rulebook and Rankings Rules pages for official KCS rule language covering tournament formats, rankings, corrections, eligibility, and competition standards.
+Use the Competition Rulebook and Rankings & Ladder Rules pages for official KCS rule language covering tournament formats, the Top 16 Challenge Gate, movement, corrections, eligibility, and competition standards.

 Can a result be appealed?